chaimol/LTRfind/readme.md

 **the genome.fa sequence ID should be less then 15 character. if your file is report over 15 character, can use `seqkit seq -i genome.fa >new.genome.fa` to extract the ID and delete the info after the ID** if your input `genome.fa` `ChrID` may be like `>1`,in this case, you cannot use the `ChrStr` field to extract chromosome data and filter scaffold.
 	It is recommended to use `LTRfind` after filtering by yourself.
 The ID length of genome.fa cannot exceed 15 characters.

+**The program is set to require 36 cpu, so please provide 36 cpu when running, less than this number may cause the server to crash.**

 # 3. Input
 ### Diploid:
 - speciesname